Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Hyperparameter Optimization Experiments

-\ouralg demonstrates modest improvements when using dataset downsampling with sublinear training algorithms, as illustrated in the previous results.
-We will next show that \ouralg can offer far greater speedups in settings where training time is superlinear in the number of training instances.
-In this setup, we focus on optimizing hyperparameters for a kernel-based classification task on CIFAR-10.
-We use the multi-class regularized least squares classification model which is known to have comparable performance to SVMs \citep{rifkin2004defense,agarwal2014least} but can be trained significantly faster.\footnote{The default SVM method in Scikit-learn is single core and takes hours to train on CIFAR-10 whereas a block coordinate least squares solver takes less than 10 minutes on an 8 core machine.} The hyperparameters considered in the search space include preprocessing method, regularization, kernel type, kernel length scale, and other kernel specific hyperparameters (see Appendix~\ref{add_results} for more details). \ouralg is run with $\eta=4$ and $\Rmax=400$, with each unit of resource representing 100 datapoints.
-Similar to previous experiments, these inputs result in a total of 5 brackets.
-Each hyperparameter optimization algorithm is run for ten trials on Amazon EC2 \texttt{m4.2xlarge} instances; for a given trial, \ouralg is allowed to run for two outer loops, bracket $s=4$ is repeated 10 times, and all other searchers are run for 12 hours.
+For this benchmark, we tuned the hyperparameters of a kernel-based classifier on CIFAR-10.
+We used the multi-class regularized least squares classification model, which is known to have comparable performance to SVMs \citep{rifkin2004defense,agarwal2014least} but can be trained significantly faster.\footnote{The default SVM method in Scikit-learn is single core and takes hours to train on CIFAR-10, whereas a block coordinate descent least squares solver takes less than 10 minutes on an 8 core machine.} The hyperparameters considered in the search space include preprocessing method, regularization, kernel type, kernel length scale, and other kernel specific hyperparameters (see Appendix~\ref{add_results} for more details).
+For \ouralg, we set $\Rmax=400$, with each unit of resource representing 100 datapoints, and $\eta=4$ to yield a total of 5 brackets.
+Each hyperparameter optimization algorithm was run for ten trials on Amazon EC2 \texttt{m4.2xlarge} instances; for a given trial, \ouralg was allowed to run for two outer loops, bracket $s=4$ was repeated 10 times, and all other searchers were run for 12 hours.

-Figure~\ref{fig:kernel_lsqr} shows that \ouralg returns a good configuration after just the first \succhalv bracket in approximately 20 minutes; other searchers fail to reach this error rate on average even after the entire 12 hours.
+Figure~\ref{fig:kernel_lsqr} shows that \ouralg returned a good configuration after completing the first \succhalv bracket in approximately 20 minutes; other searchers failed to reach this error rate on average even after the entire 12 hours.
 Notably, \ouralg was able to evaluate over 250 configurations in this first bracket of \succhalv, while competitors were able to evaluate only three configurations in the same amount of time.
 Consequently, \ouralg is over 30$\times$ faster than Bayesian optimization methods and 70$\times$ faster than random search.
 Bracket $s=4$ sightly outperforms \ouralg but the terminal performance for the two algorithms are the same.
-Random\_2$\times$ is competitive with SMAC and TPE.
+Random 2$\times$ is competitive with SMAC and TPE.

-\subsection{Feature subsampling to speed up approximate kernel classification}
+\subsection{Feature Subsampling to Speed Up Approximate Kernel Classification}